lhviet204/terraform-beginner-bootcamp-2023/journal/week.md

-check variable from outter folder ; output, and main. prepare the bucket and policy conf prepare the html for the website
+check variable from outter folder ; output, and main. prepare the bucket and policy conf prepare the html for the website prepare the static host website folder. prepare mock server + bin to do the CURL for CRUD operation.

 Next02:
-prepare the static host website folder.

-Next03:
-prepare mock server + bin to do the CURL for CRUD operation.
+prepare the remote state for terraform cloud. and create the bucket and website.

+check the local variables again.